Rate this page:

 In return, the host product uses your app's installation callback URL to send a security context that contains tenant information and a shared secret.
 Your app uses the shared secret to sign and validate requests exchanged between your app and the host product.
 The installation callback URL, defined in your app descriptor, is one of several endpoints that you can provide to receive notifications of different states in the app lifecycle: when your app is installed, uninstalled, enabled, or disabled.

 Connect uses JSON web tokens (JWT) to authenticate requests exchanged between your app and the host product.
 When your app makes a REST API call or other request, it must construct and send a JWT token to prove the app identity and the integrity of the request.
-When the host product calls a callback function in your app, it includes a JWT token that you must decode and validate to verify the identity of the host app and the integrity of the request.
-Of course, the first time the app calls your installation callback (the first time anyone installs your app), there is no JWT token because the shared secret has not yet been exchanged.
-The best way to see how JWT tokens work with your lifecycle events is to use the Connect inspector to create a temporary app, install it in your cloud development environment, and watch the lifecycle events.
+When the host product calls a callback function in your app, it includes a different(asymmetric) JWT token that you must decode and validate to verify the identity of the host app and the integrity of the request.
+Learn more about install callbacks and JWT for connect apps.

 Atlassian data residency enables Atlassian organization administrators to specify where subsets of their product data at rest are hosted.
 To support data residency apps declare region-specific base URLs in their app descriptors.
 See Data residency for detailed information on how to support data residency in your Connect app.